LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/audit-trails.md

 ![](/img/audit2.png)

 Account administrators have access to audit trail reports by default.
 If a brand would like to enable the audit trail permission for some administrators, but not for others, this can be achieved by creating a new custom profile within the admin role.
-For further information, refer to the [customize user profiles(Permissions)]()
+For further information, refer to the [customize user profiles.](admin-settings-permissions-customize-permissions.html)

 ### **Exporting data**